Iteration at Compile-Time Using C++20 Lambdas

 });

-constexpr void for_types(F&& f)
+constexpr void for_types(F&&& f) {

-(f.template operator()<Ts>(), ...);
+(f.template operator()(), …);

 }

-iteration over a compile-time list of values
+Iterate over a list of values

-for_values<2, 8, 16>([]<auto X>()
+for_values<2, 8, 16>([]() {

 something(a);